UX Research | Accessibility

 Phase 2: Hybrid observations

-• Join a Zoom meeting
+3) Join a meeting

 You have to have the right window inside Zoom in focus so that shortcut commands work, otherwise, they don't do anything – trying to get those windows in focus is very challenging.